ReactorCoreDev/Zyven/readme.md

 >
 > This menu is still developing, meaning that some features might kick you until fixed because of the new updates.
 >
-> The discord server invite link is: https://discord.gg/wHJaqJM3VU
+> The Discord server invite link is: https://discord.gg/wHJaqJM3VU

 ---